d-khan/java/syllabus.md

 The following is the textbook used for this course
 - Liang, Y. Daniel.
 Intro to Java Programming, Comprehensive Version, 12th ed.
 Pearson, 2019, ISBN: 9780136529153

-I recommend following my notes and resources provided on the course site in Canvas.
+I would recommend that you follow my notes and resources provided on the course site in Canvas.

 ## __Software and hardware resources__